Has everyone got a conscience?

 1 Corinthians 8:7 NIV

-Let’s make our consciences strong, active, and fully able to do their job properly, by studying the Bible, and understanding how the Lord sees things.
+Let’s make our consciences strong, active, and fully able to do its job properly, by studying the Bible, and understanding how the Lord sees things.

 If our conscience hasn’t been trained by applying God’s standards, we could find ourselves having a clear conscience, and yet, in reality, we could be guilty.
 Paul says: